fhnw-bacnet-it/ase/README.md

 connectionFactory.addConnectionServer("ws", new WSConnectionServerFactory([PORT]));
 ```

-#Hands on 4
+# Hands on 4
 ### Description / Story:
-Send a message between two simulated BACnet/IT devices using the Directory Service.
+Send a message between two simulated BACnet/IT devices using prior BACnet/IT EID resolution.

 [follows]